 Certification - Continuing Healthcare

-More and more GPs are being asked to provide Continuing Healthcare Reports.
+GPs are often asked to provide Continuing Healthcare Reports.
 A GP is required to always act in the patient's best interests, and this information should only be provided with the patient's consent.

 It is not obligatory to provide any report if it is:

-- Not part of the essential services as detailed in the new Contract (therefore not included in the Global Sum)
+- not part of the essential services as detailed in the GMS/PMS contract;

 Part 1 of this form clarifies information what should be provided free of charge as this is considered to form part of essential services.
 We believe this IS obligatory

 Part 2 allows the GP to provide additional information that would be helpful.
 This is NOT obligatory but will not attract a fee. (i.e. do this bit out of good will if you wish but you don't have to.)

 NB: We would suggest that where a full clinical assessment is required as part of a comprehensive care record, a consultant or other clinician in the multidisciplinary team should be asked to prepare this.